Open Access Tracking Project

 - Suggested short URL for this page = bit.ly/o-a-t-p

 - OATP uses social tagging to capture new developments on open access to research.
-The OATP mission is (1) to provide a real-time alert service for OA-related news and comment, and (2) to organize knowledge of the field by tag or subtopic.
-The project publishes a comprehensive primary feed of new OA developments, and hundreds of smaller secondary feeds on OA subtopics, one for each project tag.
+Its two-fold mission is (1) to provide a crowd-sourced, real-time alert service for OA-related news and comment, and (2) to organize knowledge of the field by tag or subtopic.
+It publishes a comprehensive primary feed of new OA developments, and hundreds of smaller secondary feeds on subtopics or subsets, for example, one feed for each project tag, one for each search, and one for each user-created boolean combination of its other feeds.

 - OATP runs on TagTeam, open-source software developed specifically for OATP and now available for open, tag-based research projects on any topic.
+See the OATP hub within TagTeam.
 TagTeam stores all OATP tag records for deduping, export, preservation, modification, and search.
 OATP started on Connotea and moved to TagTeam in September 2012.

 - Peter Suber launched OATP in April 2009, and wrote a full-length description of it in the SPARC Open Access Newsletter for May 2009.
 In mid-2011 OATP became part of the Harvard Open Access Project (HOAP).
 HOAP was funded by a grant from Arcadia from 2011 to 2016, and is currently funded by a grant from the Laura and John Arnold Foundation.